-Chef Zhang is behind the main wok and teaches many classes at Black Sesame Kitchen.
+Chef Zhang Aifeng is behind the main wok and teaches many classes at Black Sesame Kitchen.
 In 2012 Chef Zhang travelled to Las Vegas, Nevada, where he served as a guest chef for celebrity chef Jose Andreas’ China Poblano in The Cosmopolitan.
 Before coming to the kitchen, Chef Zhang ran his own noodle shop and worked at the Chinese banquet restaurant Yushan in Beijing.
 Though noodles are Chef Zhang’s specialty, he has a broad knowledge of Chinese cooking techniques ranging from Sichuanese to Imperial Beijing cuisine.

-Chef Wang Kai is an assistant chef at Black Sesame Kitchen.
-She is from Shaanxi province and has lived in Beijing for 5 years.
-She pickles her own vegetables in the kitchen; if you ask nicely, she will give you a sample.
+Chef Wang Kai is the sous chef at Black Sesame Kitchen.
+She is from Shaanxi province and has lived in Beijing for 6 years.
+Chef Wang is a vegetarian yet she masterfully prepares delicious braised meat dishes for our diners.

 Michelle Tang is the general manager of Black Sesame Kitchen.
 She is a native of New Zealand, with ancestry from southern China.
-She’s lived in Beijing for more than a decade and has extensive business experience extending over a variety of industries and has in the past year worked with Black Sesame Kitchen.
-In addition to managing Black Sesame Kitchen, you may find her teaching cooking classes, working in the kitchen experimenting with recipes or various Black Sesame Kitchen projects including a cook book for Black Sesame Kitchen.
+She’s lived in Beijing for more than a decade and has extensive business experience extending over a variety of industries and for the last two years worked with Black Sesame Kitchen.
+In addition to managing operations at Black Sesame Kitchen, you may find her teaching cooking classes, food photography, working in the kitchen experimenting with recipes or various Black Sesame Kitchen projects including a cook book for Black Sesame Kitchen.

 In Coco’s spare time she likes to window shop around the streets near Black Sesame Kitchen in Nan Luo Guo Xiang and the Drum Tower.
-You’re likely to meet bubbly Coco during our Wine and Dine events.
+Her favorite dish she likes to cook is a typical home style dish of tomato and eggs.

 firstname.lastname@example.org | +86.1369.147.4408 | www.blacksesamekitchen.com